-IF the Euphrates emptied into the Mediterranean there should be big channel deposits showing that.
+If the Euphrates emptied into the Mediterranean there should be big channel deposits showing that.
 And so, seismic shot this decade show that the predicted channels actually exist.
-They are captured via seismic data shot because Israel has become a big gas producer. the green clastic deposit is coming right out of the area where the Euphrates has its closest approach to the Mediterranean.
+The sediments they deposited are captured via seismic data, which was acquired because Israel has become a big gas producer. the green clastic deposit is coming right out of the area where the Euphrates has its closest approach to the Mediterranean.
 This much sediment comes from a major river, and the Euphrates qualifies both in location and in size.
 I have marked where the Euphrates entered the Mediterranean

 This touches on a sad story from my career.
 In late 2008 or so, three men came to me asking if I would get my client into their prospect.
 They said they would give me a finder's fee.
 I told them I couldn't ethically take that fee but if I though the project was good, I would recommend it.
 I did recommend this but because my client worked in Islamic countries, they turned the opportunity down.
 This project became the Leviathon prospect, which was a massive structure and had all the attributes we like to see before we drill.
 Leviathon was drilled and it held enough natural gas to meet Israel's needs for 40 years.
-This caused an explosion of seismic acquisition all over the eastern Mediterranean, and last night, I found evidence of the Euphrates deposition into the Mediterranean in the form of a giant, 2 km wide channel seen on the seismic.8 And if you look up where Batroun, Lebanon is, you will see that this channel is coming out of Syria and is in the right position to be the Euphrates River.
+This caused an explosion of seismic acquisition all over the eastern Mediterranean, and last night, I found evidence of the Euphrates deposition into the Mediterranean in the form of a giant, 2 km wide channel seen on the seismic.8 And if you look up where Batroun, Lebanon is, you will see that this channel is coming out of Syria and is in the right position to be the Tigris River.
 The land outlined on the SE part of the map, is the northernmost bulge of Lebanon.